Kansas City Chiefs make cuts, announce initial 53-man roster for 2022 season - NewsBreak

 Kansas City Chiefs make cuts, announce initial 53-man roster for 2022 season

-With the cut deadline behind us, here are the Chiefs’ official cuts for their 53-man roster:
+With the cut deadline past us, here are the Chiefs’ official cuts for their 53-man roster.

 Waived